BayesWatch/reliable-train/HYPERBAND.md

 write them to its log file.
 It will also assign an arbitrary high loss value of 100 whenever this happens.
 If you are doing some experiment where 100 isn't an arbitrarily high loss then this could cause problems.

+This may seem like a lot of requirements, but there's not much that can be done about it.
+This is not a black box optimiser, so it has to make some assumptions about the box being optimised.
+For a concrete example, see the script `dummy.py` implementing a dummy experiment for optimisation.

 ## Recommended functionality